Chemical Engineering, MS

 Admission to the accelerated master's degree program requires a 3.50 ASU GPA (scale is 4.00 = "A") in degree-applicable courses.
 All applications are subject to review, and admission is not guaranteed.

-Professionals with a Master of Science in chemical engineering have strong opportunities at all levels in research, design and manufacturing at companies of all sizes; at national laboratories (DOE, DOD, NASA); and in academia.
+Professionals with an MS in chemical engineering have strong opportunities at all levels in research, design and manufacturing at companies; at national laboratories (e.g., Department of Energy, Department of Defense, NASA); and in academia.
 Analytical skills learned in chemical engineering are also valued in other nonengineering positions.

 Career examples include: